 During my last press trip to Nepal, I cooperated with 5 different hotels and a couple of tourist agencies.
 This meant my whole accommodation for the trip was covered.
 I stayed in all of these hotels for free, and my hiking trip to the Himalayas and the jungle safari were also free of cost.
 I also earned $800 combined for the two weeks I spent there.
 The flight ticket from Macedonia cost me around $550 and my net earnings from this sponsored trip were roughly $250, while I got to stay at some really nice places for free at the same time.

 However, in order to get this, I had to write 12 sponsored posts (for two weeks!) and mention all of these hotels and tourist agencies on all of my social media channels 3 times.
-So, in average, each one of these brands got two high-quality sponsored posts and exposure on my social media channels (2,000 followers on Facebook, 11,000 on Instagram, 100,000 reach on Pinterest, and my 4,000 subscribers).
+So, on average, each one of these brands got two high-quality sponsored posts and exposure on my social media channels (approximately 70,000 followers/readers).
 Additionally, the posts I wrote will bring them even more exposure without any extra cost.
 In exchange for this, they provided a free stay/tour + $100-$150 in cash.
-If you ask me, not a bad deal at all.
+So, yes- if you’re blogging there are a lot of ways to get free accommodation but have in mind that you will need to give something in return.

-So, if you come across a dream job that will pay you $10,000 per month to travel and stay at fancy places, it’ll work like this, only with bigger numbers and more work.
+Have that in mind next time you come across a dream job that will pay you $10,000 per month to travel and stay at fancy places.
+It will work in the way I described above, only with bigger numbers and a lot more work.

 Basically, you’ll have to satisfy two conditions.